chetancvl/EAR_Recharge_WRR_2025/README.md

-# EAR_Recharge_WRR_2025
+# EAR_Recharge_GSF_2026
-This repository contains the code, input data, and outputs used for the recharge modeling study of the Bexar and Nueces basins in the Edwards Aquifer Region, Texas, USA.
-The workflow uses machine learning and deep learning models (ERT, RF, XGBoost, HGB, CNN) to predict recharge and validate against hydrological models (HSPF) and GRACE data.
+This repository contains the code, input data, and model outputs used in the recharge modeling study for the Bexar and Nueces basins in the Edwards Aquifer Region, Texas, USA.
+The workflow integrates machine learning and deep learning approaches, including Extra Trees Regressor (ERT), Random Forest (RF), XGBoost, HistGradientBoosting (HGB), and Convolutional Neural Networks (CNN), to estimate aquifer recharge.
+Model performance is evaluated and validated against hydrological modeling results from HSPF and satellite-based GRACE observations.

-This work is accepted in the Geoscience Frontiers journal and the article can be accessed here :
+This work has been accepted for publication in Geoscience Frontiers :
 Advancing aquifer recharge forecasting through hybrid explainable AI and hydrological modeling:
 doi: https://doi.org/10.1016/j.gsf.2026.102336

-You might see slight changes in the published figures, but the changes are to enhance the quality of the figure with no change in the data.
+You might notice slight changes in the published figures; however, these changes were made only to improve figure quality and do not alter the underlying data.
 ## 📂 Repository Structure
 ├── Bexar_TWBD/ # Code and outputs for Bexar basin
 │ └── Results_Bexar/ # Model outputs